-Additional stretches of the original Interstate 49 in Louisiana were dedicated by Governor Edwin Edwards on May 14, 1992 at the U.S. 167 interchange south of Alexandria.
-The ceremony preceded the opening of a 20-mile section of I-49 between Alexandria and Meeker and a four-mile segment from England Drive to Rapides Station.
+Additional stretches of the Interstate 49 in Louisiana were dedicated by Governor Edwin Edwards on May 14, 1992 at the U.S. 167 interchange south of Alexandria.
+The ceremony preceded the opening of a 20-mile section of I-49 between Alexandria and Meeker, and a four-mile segment from England Drive to Rapides Station.
 The 201 miles opened at the time totaled $598 million in costs.37

 The 208-mile section of I-49 between Interstate 10 and I-20 in Louisiana was completed on May 1, 1996, at a cost of approximately $1.38 billion.
 I-49 was constructed with federal funds, some of which were redirected from unconstructed urban Interstates within Louisiana, and the rest (153 miles) originated from a “supplemental reserve.”
-At the time, Interstate 49 was the longest Interstate to begin and end within the same state.10
+At the time, I-49 was the longest Interstate to begin and end within the same state.10

 Louisiana: Interstate 49 South

 Interstate 49 through Lafayette received initial approval on January 8, 2003 by the Federal Highway Administration.
 The motion allowed for funding to commence on the planned five-mile, $350 million viaduct between Interstate 10 and Lafayette Regional Airport (LFT).
-Not all residents were thrilled with this progress, as many near the projected path of the freeway feared impacts to developed and mostly poor neighborhoods nearby.
+Not all residents sided with this progress, as many near the projected path of the freeway feared impacts to developed and mostly poor neighborhoods nearby.
 In related opposition, legal action was pursued to move the project eastward into Saint Martin Parish.
-However, planners contended that the project complied with all applicable laws, and it appeared very unlikely that the highway would be relocated from the original planned routing.2
+However, planners contended that the project complied with all applicable laws, and it appeared very unlikely that the highway would be relocated from the original planned route.2

 A Congressional group met in 2003 at New Orleans International Airport (MSY) to discuss the estimated $4.9-billion corridor and funding related issues.
 Representative Tom Pitre of Wisconsin indicated that the House was drafting a $375 billion, six-year proposal that would allocate Louisiana $4.28 billion to help pay for Interstate 49 within the state.
-On the docket for I-49 in Louisiana was the creation of a 36-mile portion of freeway between Shreveport and the Arkansas state line, and the upgrade of U.S. 90 between Lafayette and New Orleans to Interstate standards.
+Considered for I-49 in Louisiana was the creation of a 36-mile portion of freeway between Shreveport and the Arkansas state line, and the upgrade of U.S. 90 between Lafayette and New Orleans to Interstate standards.
 Total costs within Louisiana were estimated to be $2.3 billion, with the state covering 20% of the expense.3

-A number of projects have upgraded U.S. 90 to freeway standards in Iberia and Lafayette Parishes.
-These include an $24.5-million interchange at Louisiana 25 opened in January 2011.
+A number of projects upgraded U.S. 90 to freeway standards in Iberia and Lafayette Parishes.
+These include a $24.5-million interchange at LA 25 opened in January 2011.
 An upgrade of U.S. 90, from Pinhook Road to Broussard, was completed in October 2012 at a cost of $20 million.
 Frontage roads were constructed along the US highway between LA 675 and LA 88 at a cost of $21.4 million.
 These were completed in January and June 2011 respectively.
 Additional frontage roads were added to U.S. 90 from LA 83 to Darnell Road ($5.4 million and finished in February 2012), from Darnell Road to LA 85 ($5.8 million and finished in April 2014) and at Captain Cade Road ($1.4 million and complete in August 2012).